Kansas Corn's Seed to STEM Program

 The soils unit contains one lesson that focuses on the importance of soil in corn production.

-The water unit contains one lesson that focuses on the importance of water quantity and quality.
+The water unit contains two lessons that focus on the importance of water quantity and quality.

 Make Learning Fun

 Investing in teachers is a priority for the Kansas Corn Commission.
 We are committed to providing materials and training to help teachers excel in the classroom.
 Teachers who use the Seed to STEM labs in the classroom can request supplies.
 Corn seed, corn mash and funding for ethanol plant tours are among the resources you can request.
 Teachers who seek to expand their knowledge and skill of teaching are encouraged to seek out a training opportunity.